AlanHietala/react-workshop/README.md

         * components
         * data
     * styles

 Components are where all of your react components will live.
 They typically use a .jsx file ending.

 In the data folder there is the raw data we will be working with.

 Styles contains the css file for styling your application, though there are a few different options available when using react.

 # What are we building?

-we're building a simple app to filter a list of thermostats based on user input.
+We're building a simple app to filter a list of thermostats based on user input.

 ```
 <FilterInput>